 - Pour batter into bundt pan.

-- Bake until a toothpick comes out clean about 50 minutes to an hour.
+- Bake until a cake tester or wooden skewer comes out clean about 50 minutes to an hour.

-- Cool cake on a baking rack for 15 minutes.
+- Cool cake on a rack for 15 minutes.

 - Turn cake onto cake plate and cool completely before frosting.